AHryczuk/AHryczuk.github.io/_pages/about.md

   - /about.html
 ---

-I'm a physicist working at National Centre for Nuclear Research in Poland.
+I'm a physicist working at National Centre for Nuclear Research (NCBJ) in Poland.

 My research focuses on (astro-)particle theory and in particular all things **dark matter** related.